RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>17</sup> And they did eat, and were all filled: and there was taken up of fragments that remained to them twelve baskets.
 <sup>18</sup> And it came to pass, as he was alone praying, his disciples were with him: and he asked them, saying, Whom say the people that I am?
 <sup>19</sup> They answering said, John the Baptist; but some [say], Elias; and others [say], that one of the old prophets is risen again.
 <sup>20</sup>  He said unto them, But whom say ye that I am?
 Peter answering said, The Christ of God.
 <sup>21</sup> And he straitly charged them, and commanded [them] to tell no man that thing;
 <sup>22</sup> Saying, The Son of man must suffer many things, and be rejected of the elders and chief priests and scribes, and be slain, and be raised the third day.
-<sup>23</sup> And he said to [them] all, If any [man] will come after me, let him deny himself, and take up his cross daily , and follow me.
+<sup>23</sup> And he said to [them] all, If any [man] will come after me, let him deny himself, and take up his cross daily, and follow me.
 <sup>24</sup> For whosoever will save his life shall lose it: but whosoever will lose his life for my sake, the same shall save it.
 <sup>25</sup> For what is a man advantaged, if he gain the whole world, and lose himself, or be cast away?
 <sup>26</sup> For whosoever shall be ashamed of me and of my words, of him shall the Son of man be ashamed, when he shall come in his own glory, and [in his] Father’s, and of the holy angels.